rivue/Gamified-Study-Tool/README.md

             - have some sort of warning on the database model level if an owner tries to leave a course?
             - make contact page not require login to send feedback
             - go through all models and make sure cascade / ondelete=cascade are in sync w/ each other (ideally use ondelete cascade)
-            - if courses are empty, add a "create" button which links to create page - jules
-            - add a "leave" course button in Explore Courses screen after the user clicks "join course"

         hard probably (goal: 2 high level bullet points / wk):
         - ✅ ⭐️ (would like to implement visibility of different courses first or at least a many:one for non-owners in library model)